amaccarini/Modelica-PhD-course/registration.md

 <br>
 If you would like to pre-register to the course, please use the following [form](https://forms.gle/dWhhpmqVxe5TDRhTA).

-Pre-registration is open until <strong>May 22, 2026</strong>.
+Pre-registration is open until <strong>May 29, 2026</strong>.
 If more than 20 people pre-register for the course, the final list of participants will be selected on a "first-come, first-served" basis, with priority given to PhD students working in fields closely related to HVAC systems and district heating.
-Selected candidates will be notified by email on May 29, 2026.
+Selected candidates will be notified by email on June 5, 2026.

 The registration for the course does not include provisions for meals and accommodation.